androiddrew/apistar-mail/README.md

 ### Setup

-To send mail messages from your view functions you must include the `MAIL` dictionary in your settings and the mail_componet in.
+To send mail messages from your view functions you must include the `MAIL` dictionary in your settings and the mail_component in your component list.

 ```
 from apistar import WSGIApp as App